ismartcoding/plain-app/docs/issues/299/mdns-interface-routing-investigation-report.md

 - The baseline failure has been reproduced on one physical Android device and Linux resolver topology.
 - Android 12 runtime and direct-network compatibility were validated, but stock emulator NAT prevented end-to-end host-LAN multicast validation.
 - Windows and phone-hotspot validation have not yet been performed.
-- CI status and pull-request links will be added after pull-request creation.
+- CI status is pending for pull request #348.